Optimism and Pessimism in Strategic Interactions under Ignorance: Capturing Optimism Pessimism

 Mirroring the structure of \Sref{subsec:optimistic_static}, we now state a crucial property of Wald Rationalizability (implied by \Mref{prop:P-V} below).

 \begin{remark}[Nonemptiness] For every game $\Gamma$, $\WR^{\infty} \neq \emptyset$. \end{remark}

 Again, we go back to our leading example to see how Wald Rationalizability performs there.

 \begin{example}[continues=ex:leading_example_static, name=Leading Example] To see \Mref{def:point_r} at work, we consider again the game in \Sref{fig:leading_example_static}.
-Now using \Mref{eq:br_pes} gives $\WR^{1}_{a} = A_a$ and $\WR^{1}_{b} = \{L, C\}$.
+Now using \Mref{eq:v_def} gives $\WR^{1}_{a} = A_a$ and $\WR^{1}_{b} = \{L, C\}$.
 As a matter of fact, the algorithm stops here.
 Thus, we have that $\WR^{\infty}_{a} = A_a$ and $\WR^{\infty}_{b} = \{L, C\}$. \end{example}

 As we did for Optimism and Common Belief in Optimism, we now solve the issue of providing an algorithmic characterization for the behavioral implications of Pessimism and Common Belief in Pessimism.